djalbat/the-occam-user-manual/getting-started.md

 ...then you are in good shape and need do nothing more.
 Any major version of Node will do to run Occam, down to major version 12.
-If the version that you have installed is older than this, or if you just want to install the latest version, to to the Node site here:
+If the version that you have installed is older than this or if you just want to install the latest version then go to the Node site here...

 [https://nodejs.org/](https://nodejs.org/)

-Follow the instructions for your operating system.
+...and follow the instructions for your operating system.
-Node should be easy to install and no futher guideance is given here.

 Installing Node will also install Node's package manager, called `npm`.
 Again you can easily check that it is installed with the following command: